 The construction activities being undertaken as part of the Barangaroo Metro Station described in this CEMP have no activities identified under Schedule 1 of the Protection of Environmental Operation Act 1997 (POEO), and as such no Environment Protection Licence (EPL) is required, or will be sought.
 During the TSE works an EPL was required for water discharge from the WTP, however upon the completion of these works NSW EPA indicated an EPL was not required.
-WTP discharge is managed in accordance with a Water Discharge Impact Assessment (WDIA) and water quality monitoring program.
+During the Construction Package the WTP discharge is managed in accordance with a Water Discharge Impact Assessment (WDIA) and water quality monitoring program.